openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Omitting Elements

-If an element is to be omitted according to the rules above, but is REQUIRED for a valid response, its parent element MUST be omitted as well.
+If an element is to be omitted according to the rules above, but is a requirement for a valid response, its parent element MUST be omitted as well.
 This process MUST be repeated until the response is valid.

 ### Error Handling